Extended Kalman filter for object tracking

 true, you can:

-smoothfunction, provided in Sensor Fusion and Tracking Toolbox, to smooth state estimates in the previous steps.
+smoothfunction, provided in Sensor Fusion and Tracking Toolbox, to smooth state estimates of the previous steps.
 Internally, the filter stores the results from previous steps to allow backward smoothing.

 Specify the maximum number of smoothing steps using the